Item 14: Understand lifetimes

 Algebra of Lifetimes

-Although lifetimes are ubiquitous when dealing with references in Rust, you don't get to specify them in any detail – there's no way to say "I'm dealing with a lifetime that extends from line 17 to line 32 of ref.rs".
-(There's one partial exception to this, covered below: 'static.)
+Although lifetimes are ubiquitous when dealing with references in Rust, you don't get to specify them in any detail—there's no way to say, “I'm dealing with a lifetime that extends from line 17 to line 32 of ref.rs”.
+Instead, your code refers to lifetimes with arbitrary names, conventionally 'a, 'b, 'c, …, and the compiler has its own internal, inaccessible representation of what that equates to in the source code.
+(The one exception to this is the 'static lifetime, which is a special case that's covered in a subsequent section.)

 This algebra of lifetimes is easiest to illustrate with function signatures: if the inputs and outputs of a function deal with references, what's the relationship between their lifetimes?